 With anxiety, you will envisage a threat where there is none.
 Reading too much into an email from a colleague and fearing that your job is at risk is anxiety.
 The threat is imagined but feels very real to you.

 Anxious feelings can manifest into an anxiety disorder which has a significant impact on your day-to-day life and wellbeing.
 Anxiety disorders include panic disorder, Obsessive-Compulsive Disorder (OCD), and social phobia.
 Find out more about different anxiety disorders.

 You do not have to live with anxiety.
 You can rewire your mind to think and respond differently to the situations which cause you to feel anxious.

-It does not need to be a complicated process either.
-Marisa Peer has created highly-effective hypnosis audio to enable you to overcome anxiety and lead a life free from racing thoughts.
+Marisa Peer has created highly-effective hypnosis audio to enable you to overcome anxiety and gain control over your racing thoughts.

-By listening to this relaxing audio every day, you will feel strong, fulfilled and much calmer - most people start to see results within the first 21 days.
+By listening to this audio every day, you could feel stronger, more fulfilled, and much calmer—some people start to see results within the first 21 days.
 It is available for instant download now...

 Trust is one of the foundations of your relationship with your close friends and family.
 Guess what?
 It is also one of […]

 By all counts and measures, feeling like a failure is a real thing.
 In an age fuelled by social media, with its […]